Software Engineering

 Each group should submit an electronic archive containing everything that is necessary to evaluate and run your software.

-Do not email your eArchive as an attachment because the mail server will discard it as apossible virus.
+Do not email your eArchive as an attachment because the mail server will discard it as a possible virus or as a large file.

 Instead, upload a ZIP file to your project repository (preferrably, GitHub hosting page) and let us know where to download it (see Section 4 below).